If you’ve found yourself eyeing your increasingly undependable unit and wondering about the average cost to replace HVAC systems lately, keep reading.

 - Don’t ignore the SEER rating.
 The higher the Seasonal Energy Efficiency Ratio (SEER) rating, the more efficient the unit will be.
 Although a unit with a higher SEER rating may be more costly, it will end up saving you more money in the long run.

 - Search for rebates.
-To offset some of your heat and air conditioning replacement costs, see if your state offers rebate incentives.
+To offset some of your HVAC replacement costs, see if your state offers rebate incentives.

 In a nutshell, typical replacement and repair costs for cooling units range anywhere from $135 to $3,919.
 For heating units, that range goes from $120 to $4,000.* So if it looks like you need a full replacement, it’s a pretty sure bet you’ll be spending thousands.
 Some factors that influence your overall cost include: